sagemath/trac_to_gh/Issue 3938.md

 ```

 I tried to fix this, but every time I fixed something it broke something else.
 I'm going to attach my latest non-working patch, which may or may not be a useful place to start.

+[Once this ticket has been reviewed and merged #2898 should be closed]

 Issue created by migration from https://trac.sagemath.org/ticket/3938